Do you know which are the best eye vitamins? And why should you even care about them? Let’s find out.

 Having said that, there are ways to improve and protect our senses, to ensure that our sensual points of engagement with the world remain in working order for as long as possible.

-In this article, I’m focusing solely on the sense of sight, which channels through one of my favorite balls attached to the human body: the eyeball.
+In this article, we are focusing solely on the sense of sight, which channels through one of our favorite balls attached to the human body: the eyeball.

 Taking care of your eyesight seems like common sense, but, again, common sense isn’t exactly all that common, all things considered.
-And so by diving into the anatomy of the eye, into the ways in which we hurt and help our eyesight, as well as into the best eye vitamins for promoting visual health and performance, I hope to reveal why eyecare is important, even to those of us with seemingly, permanently perfect 20:20 vision.
+And so by diving into the anatomy of the eye, into the ways in which we hurt and help our eyesight, as well as into the best eye vitamins for promoting visual health and performance, we hope to reveal why eye care is important, even to those of us with seemingly, permanently perfect 20:20 vision.

 The Anatomy of the Eye